 Are you still torn between taking the standing desk plunge or staying put (literally)?

-For a break down of the main benefits, advantages and disadvantages of height adjustable desks, keep reading.
+For a break down of the main benefits, advantages and disadvantages of sit-stand or height adjustable desks, keep reading.

 I'm sure you could have guessed health would come into this argument somewhere but you may be surprised to understand just how much difference a sit stand desk can make to those who are trying to watch their weight.
 Research has shown that by using a standing desk you can burn an additional 50 calories per hour compared to traditional sitting desks.
 Initially, it might not sound much, but consider the fact that on average, if we spent 20 - 40 hours a week sat at our desks, that's a lot of extra calories burned!
 Some office cultures can actually lead to weight gain, especially with unhealthy buffets, corporate lunches and snack cupboards.
 Could using a sit stand deskhelp to counteract this?